 Envelope No. 1 shall include the following documents:

-- Receipt (or copy of same) of annual registration fee as Promoter, of World Championship Fights of the International Boxing Organization.
+- Proof of payment of annual registration fee as Promoter of World Championship Fights of the International Boxing Organization.

 - Letter of authorization or Power of Attorney in case the bidder cannot be present and sends a representative in his stead.